learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

 ## Objectives

 You will be able to:

+* Calculate the measures of dispersion for a dataset
+* Compare the different measures of dispersion
-- Create functions to model measures of central tendency and dispersion
+* Calculate the measures of central tendency for a dataset
-- Perform basic statistical analysis of given data using measures of central tendency and dispersion
+* Compare the different measures of central tendency

 ## Dataset